Iniciaste sesión como:

 Vandana is an ancient chant praising the Buddha; while in Tisarana, we take refuge in the three treasures (the Buddha, the Dharma and the Sangha).
 Both can be chanted in Pali or in translation into the language of the practitioner.

-This poem is one of the most popular wasan we sing, and is usually sung in its original Japanese lyrics.
+This poem is one of the most popular wasan we sing, often in the original Japanese, but with a modern tune different from that of other wasan poems.

-The twelve lights of Amida is a chant that comes from a selection of the first fourteen stanzas of the work San Amida Butsu Ge by Master Tan-Luan.
-In our sangha we have a special affection and devotion to it.
+The praise of the twelve lights of Amida is a chant that comes from a selection of the first fourteen stanzas of the San Amida Butsu Ge by Master Tan-Luan.
+In our sangha we have a special affinity with it.

 Master Rennyo's letters are a permanent source of inspiration in our school.
 Perhaps the most popular of them is 'On White Bones' which is often recited at funerals and in other situations of special importance.

 We chant the sutras aloud, in unison, in the traditional style.
 They are not chanted to understand their meaning, but rather, with the intention of listening to the dharma with mindfulness.
-The Jodo Shinshu tradition is unique in this sense, as we all, lay people and monks and laywomen and nuns, chant together.
+The Jōdo Shinshū tradition is unique in this sense, as we all, lay people & monks & laywomen & nuns, chant together.
+(Shaku Kekai)

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.